-An adept communicator, Chief Justice Burger's campaign to educate the public gained support and sentiment for prison industry programs.
-Being attuned to private sector business and industry interests, he was particularly sensitive about the need to achieve balance between outside interests and correctional goals.
-Chief Justice Burger also inherently understood that work ethic development in inmates, would eventually lead to a reduction in recidivism.
+His campaign to educate the public gained support and sentiment for prison industry programs.
+Being attuned to private sector business and industry interests, Chief Justice Burger was particularly sensitive about the need to achieve balance between outside interests and correctional goals.
+He also inherently understood that work ethic development in inmates would eventually lead to a reduction in recidivism.

-Warren Burger's 17 year tenure as Chief Justice of the United States and his commitment to factories with fences have left a lasting imprint.
+Warren Burger's 17 year tenure as Chief Justice of the United States, and his commitment to factories with fences, have left a lasting imprint.
 In recognition of his vision, contributions and dedication to prison reform and prison industries programs, we proudly recognize and thank him, wholeheartedly.